Niksa-1/Posture-Detector/README.md

 5. **Calibration Step 2**: Slouch into your typical relaxed posture and click "Confirm Relaxed Position"
 6. The system will automatically calculate your personalized threshold
 7. Maintain good posture - after 15 continuous seconds of slouching, you'll receive an alert
-8. Keep the page open; background timers keep stats and break reminders running (PWA-enabled with auto-updates)
+8. Feel free to minimize window; background timers keep stats and break reminders running (PWA-enabled with auto-updates)

 ## 📊 How It Works